 In this case, you can restore the factory defaults and clear your phone, then reinstall iOS, but before that, you should first back up the data on your device.

-Android and iOS can see ever-increasing system storage, but this is a prerequisite for smooth running of the device.
+Android and iOS can see ever-increasing system storage, but this is a prerequisite for the smooth running of the device.
 You can use the cleanup storage space to let the device take root or wipe the phone when this happens.

 In the future, the continuous development and upgrade of hardware will reduce the cost of replacing mobile phones.
 No matter how big the system storage size is, don’t worry.